The 30-second ad, titled "Politics vs. the Law," claims Cuomo has been exonerated from charges he sexually harassed multiple women.

 RELATED | Andrew Cuomo sued by NY state trooper, saying he sexually harassed her

-In response to the ad, Attorney General Letitia James issued a statement strongly condemning it.
+In response, Attorney General Letitia James issued a statement blasting the ad.

 "The only thing Andrew Cuomo has proven himself to be is a serial sexual harasser and a threat to women in the workplace, no TV ad can change that," she said.
 "It's shameful that after multiple investigations found Cuomo's victims to be credible, he continues to attack their accounts rather than take responsibility for his own actions."